LucasDelfino92/morrowindsharp/mendingmw.md

 ## MINOR BUG FIXES

-These are minor bug fixes that most players won't notice.
-They are not essential, but it's nice to have them.

 - [**Glowing Flames**](https://www.nexusmods.com/morrowind/mods/46124) by PoodleSandwich
 Flames are now glow mapped and/or properly illuminated.
   - Only install the **Glowing Flames** main file.
 The update files are not necessary.